-Key Words: mild cognitive impairment, magnetic resonance imaging, atrophy, clinical trials methodology/study design, apolipoprotein E £4 here is growing concern that therapeutic interventions aimed at slowing or halting the neurobiologic processes underlying Alzheimer disease (AD) may be only minimally effective when administered to individuals meeting clinical criteria for dementia.
-Clinical trials of such therapies are more likely to succeed if tested in individuals who are in an early, predementia stage of AD but are nonetheless likely to experience clinical deterioration over a relatively short period of time, if left untreated.
-Individuals with mild cognitive impairment (MCI) represent a possible target population for clinical trials as MCI is associated with an increased risk of progression to a diagnosis of probable AD, with rates of 5% to 16% per year relative to 1% to 2% for the general population.3-5 However, MCI is a heterogeneous condition, not a perfect predictor of AD: some individuals deteriorate rapidly, others remain stable for many years, and some revert to normal cognitive status.
-The ability to restrict enrollment in clinical trials to the subset of MCI individuals most likely to have preclinical AD and to experience rapid decline could improve the statistical power of clinical trials, enabling the use of smaller sample sizes and shorter trial periods-factors that could substantially reduce the cost or required duration of the trial.
+There is growing concern that therapeutic interventions aimed at slowing or halting the neurobiological processes underlying Alzheimer's disease may be only minimally effective when administered to individuals meeting clinical criteria for dementia.
+Clinical trials of such therapies are more likely to succeed if tested in individuals who are in an early, pre-dementia stage of AD but are nonetheless likely to experience clinical deterioration over a relatively short period of time, if left untreated.
+Individuals with Mild Cognitive Impairment (MCI) represent a possible target population for clinical trials since MCI is associated with an increased risk of progression to a diagnosis of probable AD, with rates of 5-16% per year relative to 1-2% for the general population 3-5.
+However, MCI is a heterogeneous condition, not a perfect predictor of AD: some individuals deteriorate rapidly, others remain stable for many years, and some revert to normal cognitive status.
+The ability to restrict enrollment in clinical trials to the subset of MCI individuals most likely to have pre-clinical AD and to experience rapid decline could improve statistical power of clinical trials, enabling the use of smaller sample sizes and shorter trial periods - factors that could substantially reduce the cost or required duration of the trial.